Environmental Health and Safety

 The purpose of accident investigation is to develop information on the actual and contributing causes of accidents in order to prevent recurrence.
 No matter how conscientious the safety effort at the University, accidents are sometimes going to happen due to human or system error.
 Our goal is to find and remove accident causes and to make the University a safer place to work.
 Accident investigations help us meet that goal.

-This section describes the accident with specifics on what the injured employee was doing and which body parts (right hand, left lower leg, back of head) were affected.
-The specific time and place (building, room, area) of the accident is important in the investigation.
+This section describes the incident with specifics on what the injured employee was doing and which body parts (right hand, left lower leg, back of head) were affected.
+The specific time and place (building, room, area) of the incident is important in the investigation.

 The type of injury can be described by such terms as: foreign body in eye, cut, puncture, bruise, sprain, strain, fracture, burn, dermatitis, etc.